John Barbour (poet): Legends of the Saints

 Another possible work was added to Barbour's canon with the discovery in the library of the University of Cambridge, by Henry Bradshaw, of a long Scots poem of over 33,000 lines, dealing with Legends of the Saints, as told in the Legenda Aurea and other legendaries.
 The general likeness of this poem to Barbour's accepted work in verse-length, dialect and style, and the facts that the lives of English saints are excluded and those of St. Machar (the patron saint of Aberdeen) and St. Ninian are inserted, make this ascription plausible.
-Later criticism, though divided, has tended in the contrary direction, and has based its strongest negative judgement on the consideration of rhymes, assonance and vocabulary.
+Later criticism, though divided, has tended in the contrary direction, and has based its strongest negative judgment on the consideration of rhymes, assonance and vocabulary.

 Legacy

-As "father" of Scots poetry, Barbour holds a place in the Scotland's literary tradition similar to the position often given to Chaucer, his contemporary, vis à vis the vernacular tradition in England.
-If he truly was the author of the five or six long works in Scots which different witnesses ascribe to him, then he would have been one of the most voluminous writers of Early Scots, if not the most voluminous of all Scots poets.
-But his authorship of The Brus alone, both for its original employment of the chivalric genre, and as a tale of a struggle against tyranny, secures his place as an important and innovative literary voice who broke new linguistic ground.
+As "father" of Scots poetry, Barbour holds a place in the Scotland's literary tradition similar to the position often given to his contemporary Chaucer vis-à-vis the vernacular tradition in England.
+Different witnesses ascribe that he was the author of the five or six long works in Scots, which would make him one of the most voluminous writers of Early Scots, if not the most voluminous of all Scots poets.
+But his authorship of The Brus alone, as a tale of a struggle against tyranny, secures his place as a literary voice who broke new linguistic ground.